Hope is like the sun, which, as we journey toward it, casts the shadow of our burden behind us.” – Samuel Smiles, Scottish Reformer

 After the fire:

-Yet despite all of this, the common emotions shown by the staff of FSS, including myself, have been ones of gratefulness and hope: gratefulness to the people of our community for the donations and emotional support they have provided, and hope for the future.
+The staff of FSS, including myself, are full of gratefulness and hope: gratefulness to the people of our community for the donations and emotional support they have provided, and hope for the future.

 From what I have seen, hope is not always a common reaction to disasters like ours.
 I began wondering why our staff, volunteers and supporters have been so hopeful, and what I have come up with is this: to build and maintain hope, we need three things; a sense of control, a belief in the value of something, and a community.

 Our sense of control means that we feel as though we are in control of our own life, that we can affect our fate.
 Through communication and our agency values, our work family knows and believes that we are in control of our future, and we all look forward to being back on our feet and better than ever.